Invariant Einstein metrics on generalized Wallach spaces: Introduction

 \section{Introduction}

-Generalized Wallach spaces are a remarkable class of compact homogeneous spaces which were introduced in \cite{Nikonorov2}.
-They were called three-locally-symmetric spaces there, here we prefer to call them generalized Wallach spaces as \cite{Nikonorov1}.
+This paper is devoted to the study of invariant Einstein metrics on generalized Wallach spaces, a remarkable class of compact homogeneous spaces which were introduced in \cite{Nikonorov2}.
+They werecalled three-locally-symmetric spaces there, here we prefer to use the term generalized Wallach spaces as \cite{Nikonorov1}.